jessmartin/laptop/README.md

 You probably want to change the `dotfile_repo_username` variable to match your github username :-)

-It then runs rcup to initialize your dotfiles.
+It then runs `rcup` to initialize your dotfiles.

-### MacStore Apps (WIP)
+### MANUAL: Installs Apps from App Store

 These apps only available via the App Store. (sigh)

 TODO: Port bork : https://github.com/mattly/bork/blob/master/types/macstore.sh and do this automagically!

+- Clocks
+- Keynote
+- iMovie
+- Kindle
+- Microsoft Remote Desktop
+- Twitter
+- Slack
+- Pocket
+- Wunderlist
+- Simplenote
-  - Monosnap
+- Pomodoro One
 - Pages
-  - Keynote
 - Numbers
-  - etc

 ### Application Settings (WIP)